Jack White: Equipment

-Style and influences
+Style and technique

 I love analog because of what it makes you do.
-Digital recording gives you all this freedom, all these options to change the sounds that you are putting down, and those are for the most part not good choices to have for an artist," and "Mechanics are always going to provide inherent little flaws and tiny little specks and hisses that will add to the idea of something beautiful, something romantic.
+Digital recording gives you all this freedom, all these options to change the sounds that you are putting down, and those are for the most part not good choices to have for an artist ...
+Mechanics are always going to provide inherent little flaws and tiny little specks and hisses that will add to the idea of something beautiful, something romantic.
 Perfection, making things perfectly in time and perfectly free of extraneous noise, is not something to aspire to!
 Why would anyone aspire to such a thing?